How the presidential candidates plan to address sexual harassment

 Elizabeth Warren

 Nearly all of the candidates—Warren included—have come out in support of the Be Heard Act, which was introduced in Congress last year.
 The wide-ranging legislation would nix the tipped minimum wage, ban forced arbitration clauses, extend federal protections against discrimination to contract workers and small businesses, provide legal aid to low-income workers, and conduct a national survey of workplace harassment.
-Warren also co-authored the Sunlight in Workplace Harassment Act, which would require public companies to come forward with harassment and discrimination settlements.
+Warren also coauthored the Sunlight in Workplace Harassment Act, which would require public companies to come forward with harassment and discrimination settlements.
 In her own campaign, Warren has reportedly introduced trainings and policies to “create a safe and inclusive organization that lives the values we fight for every day.”

 Warren plans to strengthen the Equal Employment Opportunity Commission (EEOC) as well, by increasing funding.
 “It will also issue first-of-its-kind guidance on enforcing claims involving the intersectional discrimination that women of color face from the interlocking biases of racism and sexism,” she says in a plan to help women of color in the workplace.